smartdevicelink/sdl_evolution/proposals/NNNN-Deprecate-HMI-RPC-OnFindApplications.md

 ## Introduction

-This proposal is for deprecating and removing an unusable HMI RPC `OnFindApplications`
+This proposal is for deprecating and removing an unusable HMI RPC `OnFindApplications`.

 ## Motivation